fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     Indeed, those who are near your Lord are not prevented by arrogance from His worship, and they exalt Him, and to Him they prostrate.
     Quran, 7-Surah Al-A’raf (The Heights) 206

+    [The angels say], ‘ There is not among us any except that he has a known position.
+    And indeed, we are those who line up [for prayer].
+    And indeed, we are those who exalt Allah.’
+    Quran, 37-Surah As-Saaffat (Those Ranges in Ranks) 164-166

+    To Him belongs whoever is in the heavens and the earth.
+And those near Him are not prevented by arrogance from His worship, nor do they tire.
+    They exalt [Him] night and day [and] do not slacken.
+    Quran, 21-Surah Al-Anbiya (The Prophets) 19-20

 ### Jibril

 <span style="color: green"><b>Jibril</b></span> (Gabriel) or the Ruh is venerated as one of the primary archangels and as the Angel of Revelation in Islam.
 Jibrīl is regarded as the archangel responsible for revealing the Quran to Muhammad, verse by verse; he is primarily mentioned in the verses 2:97, 2:98, and 66:4 of the Quran, although the Quranic text doesn't explicitly refer to him as an angel.